awslabs/cis-matching-tasks/README.md

 be burdensome.
 Luckily, the computational speed of the functions in this package can be substantially improved.
 Contact me if you are interested in this.

-We have moved all the code related to experiments in the paper to another branch named `paper`.
+We have moved all the code related to the experiments in the paper to another branch named `paper`.

 ## :books: Citation